As survey astronomer, my research is focussing on astronomical and data science (systems) topics that exploit large-scale surveys:

 - photometric calibration at the signal-to-noise limit over large areas: low-surface brightness galaxies

-- high-precision relative and absolute astrometry: proper motions of stars, asteroids and comets
+- High-precision relative and absolute astrometry: proper motions of stars, asteroids and comets.
+Again related to my interest in the long-term future of the habitability of Earth

 - data science systems: extreme data lineage for quality assessment of large complex data sets

-See the ADS for a listing of papers.
+See the SAO/NASA Astrophysics Data System (ADS) for a full listing of papers.